 If you completed your Basic Hunter Education requirement in another state, you must be diligent and ensure that you understand and adhere to Massachusetts' hunting laws.
 For a guide, please download the Massachusetts Hunting and Fishing Regulation Guide or pick up a hard copy at any license vendor.

 Minors (17 years of age or younger) follow specific regulations based off of their age but will still need to have completed a Basic Hunter Education if they wish to continue hunting once they are 18 or older.
-Additionally, if they wish to hunt alone (15 years of age or older) and/or participate in certain youth hunt days, they will need to have a certificate of completion from a Basic Hunter Education course.
+Additionally, if they wish to hunt alone (15 years of age or older) and/or participate in certain youth hunt programs/days, they will need to have a certificate of completion from a Basic Hunter Education course.

 The Basic Hunter Education course is not the same as a Firearms Safety Course.
 You cannot use a Firearms Safety Course certificate to meet the requirements for purchasing a hunting or sporting license.